-Field Name Field Type Constraints Description hispanicEthn icity enumerated string The allowed options are: isHispanic isNotHispanic refusedToSpecify unknown Indicates whether the patient self- identifies as Hispanic.
-This value should agree with the value of the isHispanic field that follows, but is slightly more expansive.
-Note that an explicit value of unknown is supplied; if the race is unknown this value should be used rather than supplying a blank field. isHispanic boolean none Indicates whether the patient is Hispanic.
+Field Name Field Type Constraints Description isHispanic boolean none Indicates whether the patient is Hispanic.
 If not supplied, the value is assumed to be unknown.
 This value should not contradict the value of the earlier hispanicEthnicity field, but provides fewer options.